 - Pupils and learners deemed a close contact are asked to undertake a lateral flow test.
 For those unable to tolerate a LFT we accept the results of a saliva test.
 If the initial lateral flow or saliva test is negative, they must continue to test for 7 days from the date of notification of them being a close contact. - Unvaccinated pupils and learners aged 5 years 18.5 years old deemed a close contact, can take a LFT and if negative can return to school.
-However, they must continue to test for 7 days from the date of notification of them being a close contact. - Unvaccinated learners aged over 18.5 years old, deemed a close contact, are required to self isolate for 10 days, unless they are deemed exempt.
-If deemed exempt there is the expectation to test for 7 days from the date of notification of them being a close contact. - Symptomatic pupils and learners must undertake a PCR test.
+However, they must continue to test for 7 days from the date of notification of them being a close contact.

+• Unvaccinated learners aged over 18.5 years old, deemed a close contact, are required to self isolate for 10 days.

+Presenting with symptoms of Covid-19

+• Symptomatic pupils and learners must undertake a PCR and stay at home whilst they await the result.
 They can return to school or college if the test is negative.
 If the test is positive they must self-isolate.
-From Monday 17 January, people who are self-isolating with COVID-19 will have the option to reduce their isolation period after 5 full days if they test negative with a lateral flow device (LFD) test or saliva test on both day 5 and day 6 and they do not have a temperature.
-The first test must be taken no earlier than day 5 of the self-isolation period, and the second must be taken the following day.
-All test results should be reported to NHS Test and Trace.
-If the result of either of their tests is positive, they should continue to self-isolate until they get negative results from two LFD tests on consecutive days or until they have completed 10 full days of self-isolation, whichever is earliest.
-Anyone who is unable to take LFD tests or anyone who continues to have a temperature will need to complete the full 10 day period of self-isolation.
+Pupils and learners can now take a lateral flow or spit test on days 6 and 7 of their self-isolation period to release them after day 7.
+Those who receive two negative test results are no longer required to complete 10 full days of self-isolation.
+The first test must be taken no earlier than day 6 of the self-isolation period and tests must be taken 24 hours apart.
+If both these test results are negative, and they do not have a high temperature, they may end self-isolation after the second negative test result and return to school or college from day 8.
+If the tests are positive, or the pupil/learner cannot tolerate taking the day 6 and day 7 tests then they must isolate for the full 10-day period.